Vinicius-Jose/read_tune_api/README.md

 ![OAuth 2.0](https://img.shields.io/badge/OAuth%202.0-enabled-green)
 [![License](https://img.shields.io/badge/License-Apache%202.0-orange)](./LICENSE)

-## What is this project?
+## 🎵 Read Tune API
  - This is an API with the purpose to create a Spotify Playlist optimized to be listened to during the reading of a book.
 The project uses some techniques of Retrieval-Augmented Generation (RAG) to create the playlist.

 ## Where can I access this API?
- - At the moment, the API is not publicly accessible, but it will be available online soon.
-If you wish know more about contact me here or on my linkedin
+ - Currently, the API is not publicly accessible.
+It will be available online soon.
+If you'd like to know more, feel free to contact me here or via [Linkedin](https://www.linkedin.com/in/vin%C3%ADcius-jos%C3%A9-pierri-nogueira-341aa2175/)

 ## Which technologies were used?
  -  This project was built using: